rootwork/GET/README.md

 - Live browser reloading.
 - ES6 modules and syntax, so this starter project is easy to extend and adapt as you see fit.
-- [Prettier](https://prettier.io/) is integrated: It runs on every commmit using Husky and Pretty Quick, and you can run it on all files at any time by using `npm run format`.
+- **Bonus:** [Prettier](https://prettier.io/) is integrated: It runs on every commmit using Husky and Pretty Quick, and you can run it on all files at any time by using `npm run format`.
-- Bonus: A GitHub Pages action ready to go that automatically builds and publishes your site every time you push to `main`.
+- **Bonus:** A GitHub Pages action ready to go that automatically builds and publishes your site every time you push to `main`.
 (If you don't use GitHub for development, you can remove the `.github` subdirectory.)